 - Facial swelling

 You can consult your friendly physician, s/he will let you know if the sinus headache symptoms you are experiencing are attributed to your sinuses.
 You will have a fever if you have a sinus blockage, this pain is similar to having a headache.
-MRI or CT scan, coupled with a physical examination, is conducted to know if there is a blockage in your sinus.

 Treatment of Sinus Headaches